kuzzleio/kuzzle-challenges/applicative-join.md

 ## Description

-This challenge aims to reproduce an INNER JOIN in Elasticsearch, a NoSQL database.
+This challenge aims to reproduce partially an INNER JOIN in Elasticsearch, a NoSQL database.

 The solution have to be generic and developed to be exposed as a library for other developers.